 Mythbuster #9: Flu in children can be serious - it can lead to high fever, painful ear infections, acute bronchitis, pneumonia and even hospitalisation.
 Give your child the free flu vaccine to help protect them and vulnerable family and friends.

 Mythbuster #10: The nasal flu spray will definitely not give your child autism.
 The claims that the MMR vaccine causes autism have been discredited many times and there is absolutely no link between the nasal flu spray and autism.

-Mythbuster #11: The nasal flu spray has been used for many years and does not contain SARS-CoV-2, the new coronavirus strain that causes COVID-19.
-The nasal flu spray will definitely not give your child Covid-19.
+Mythbuster #11: The nasal flu spray has been used for many years and does not contain COVID-19.
+The nasal flu spray will definitely not give your child COVID-19.